paulnguyen/cmpe281/aws/5-aws-hellograils-deploy.md

 		build/libs (folder)

-	Note: To Deploy, SCP War file to EC2 Instance and Copy into Tomcat's  "webapp" folder.
+	Note: To Deploy, SCP War file to EC2 Instance and Copy into Tomcat's  "webapps" folder.

 	This should be in the folder: